Potassium: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 We can find potassium in almost every food, but some of its richest sources include:

 - starchy roots or tubers

 Does potassium interact with other nutrients?

 Potassium interacts with chloride and sodium in helping to regulate the volume of water in the body and to support the function of our muscle’ and nerve cells.
-Regularly exceeding the recommended intakes for these three micronutrients can increase the risk of high blood pressure.

 What happens if I have too little potassium?